jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ## General Validity

 As the [@ETH] states in **their** paper, examinations should support the purpose of universities to produce highly capable individuals.
 The measure of degree to which students succeed in that aspect is largely based on their performance in exams.
 Subsequently, students are highly incentivized to focus their studies on a exam format and specific question types.
 This interdependency between knowledge acquisition and examination shows the importance of exam design and poses the question of what and how to test.
 Different question types are particularly well suited to test specific aspects of learning.
-These questions types can be defined as follows [@ETH]:
+These questions types can be define d as follows [@ETH]:

 - **(Semi) Closed questions**, which mainly revolve around the demonstration of _factual knowledge_.
 Solutions are not disputable, there are only right and wrong answers.
 Typical formats include multiple-choice answers or simple text input. _E.g.
 "What does *BYOD* stand for?"_
 - **Competence questions**, which are suited to test for a certain _practical skill_.
 Solutions are given in form of an implementation of the specific task at hand. _E.g.
 "Using the provided software, implement an e-exam about e-learning."_